 Other alternatives to statins include sesame and rice bran oil have been staples of Asian cuisine for centuries and their use seem to correlate to the low levels of heart disease and blood pressure in those cultures.
 In fact, other heart-healthy fats — including olive oil, avocado, nut butters, fatty fish, and flaxseed — may have similar benefits.
 Harvard University reports that a number of foods can reduce LDLs and that refraining from meats; dairy and snack foods can significantly reduce LDLs.
 Former President Bill Clinton — when faced with chronic heart disease — changed his diet with remarkable results.

+Learn more about statins if you are being advised to take them.
 If you understand the economic compulsion behind the industry’s embrace of statin drugs and you understand the health risks, compared to lifestyle changes, then you are in a position to better understand whether you should begin a statin regimen.
 While statins do show benefits for some patients, it is clear that not all patients benefit.
-Moreover, 12-20% of patients will suffer from various muscle and organ problems.
-And, perhaps most importantly, if you are 50 years old or younger and are prescribed statins, be aware of the fact that there is no authoritative study of statins’ long-term effects.
-You are playing Russian Roulette with your life if you begin a statin regimen in your early or mid-life years.

 New guidelines for hypertension (blood pressure) are a bit more promising in that they suggest the reduction of hypertension medication for persons over the age of 60 if their blood pressure is under 150/90.
 Random controlled trials results published in the Journal of the American Medication Assoc. revealed no data to show that older people get any benefit from further reducing their blood pressure substantially below the 150/90 benchmark.
 So if you are taking diuretics, ACE inhibitors, Angiotension receptor blockers (ARB), beta-blockers, calcium channel blockers or vasodilators and your blood pressure is consistently in the 150/90 range, you may want to explore reducing or ending that medication….of course, with consultation with your physician.
 This means, people taking drugs like Prinivil, Levatol, Cardizem, Procardia, Tekturna, Capoten and Norvasc may want to reassess.